VertigoRay/PSWriteLog/README.md

 }
 ```

 Works fine for me with RemoteSigned execution policy.
-If you run into issues where the downloaded file is blocked, try use the `Unblock-File` command.
+If you run into issues where the downloaded file is blocked, try using the `Unblock-File` command.